Mission & Goals

 Halting a Global Threat

 Aquatic invasive species (AIS) are primarily introduced to new regions via human mediated transport, often through ballast water that large commercial shipping vessels and oil tankers use to balance load and control buoyancy.
 Invasive species are a global threat to coastal ecosystems, economies, and industry function.
 As a result of these environmental and socioeconomic threats, scientists, managers, and policy makers have come together to develop type approval testing protocol for ballast water management systems.
-The GBF team works hard to understand the conceptual and practical science behind Ballast Water Management Systems (BWMS), from a testing and regulatory perspective.
+The GBRC team works hard to understand the conceptual and practical science behind Ballast Water Management Systems (BWMS), from a testing and regulatory perspective.

-In addition to managing and operating a BWMS testing facility, the GBF science team dedicates efforts to research and development of novel methods for rapid, simple, and accurate validation tests.
+In addition to managing and operating a BWMS testing facility, the GBRC science team dedicates efforts to research and development of novel methods for rapid, simple, and accurate validation tests.
 These new methods help advance the science and regulation of BWMSs around the world.